lsst-dm/dm_dev_guide/usdf/batch.rst

     options:
-      -h, --help            show this help message and exit -n NODECOUNT, --node-count NODECOUNT
+      -h, --help            show this help message and exit -u, --auto            use automatic detection of jobs to determine glide-ins -n NODECOUNT, --node-count NODECOUNT
                         number of glideins to submit; these are chunks of a node, size the number of cores/cpus -c CPUS, --cpus CPUS  cores / cpus per glidein